pyeventsourcing/eventsourcing-cjsontranscoder/README.md

         return MyInt(data)
 ```

-If you define Cython modules, you will need to build them in-place before you
+If you define your transcodings in a Cython module, you will need to build it
-can use them in your tests.
+before you can use your transcodings.
+You can build your module in place with
+the following command.

 ```commandline
 $ cythonize -i my_transcodings.pyx